Preprocess Lane Detections for Scenario Generation

 , or clothoidLaneBoundary

 objects.
-The detected lane boundaries must be in left-to-right order, with respect to the travel direction of the ego vehicle, as shown in this image.
 The image shows a camera frame with overlaid lane boundary detections, and the data organization for the corresponding lane boundary data.

 Inspect Lane Detection Data